Catching up with Taniya H.

 As for my teammates, they were always there to support me.
 When I wrote about my story during my freshman year, I remember my teammate, Morgan, was just like, “If you have any trouble writing your story or if you're just feeling down or whatever, I'm here for you.”
 I appreciated that so much.
 It’s little things like that which wound up being so big for me.
 I have a great support system.

-Now as a senior, have you become more comfortable with being open and honest about your autism?
-How has your confidence grown since you first talked about your journey?
+Have you become more comfortable with being open and honest about your autism?

 It boosted my confidence to know I’m not alone.
 I'm walking to class with my head held high.
 Not being scared or feeling like an outcast.
 Not feeling isolated.
 Growing up I remember being taken out of PE and art classes to go to a psychologist.
 I felt ashamed of that.
 Everybody else is doing fun stuff and I'm here trying to figure out what this all means for me.